star-56/Discord_gpt_bot/README.md

 Credits:

-A full video tutorial for this chat bot can be found [here](https://youtu.be/CB76_GDrPsE) For hosting it publicaly for eternity[here](https://www.youtube.com/watch?v=Gqurhm2QxA0&t=433s)
+a.
+A full video tutorial for this chat bot can be found [here](https://youtu.be/CB76_GDrPsE)

+b.
+For hosting it publicaly for eternity [here](https://www.youtube.com/watch?v=Gqurhm2QxA0&t=433s)

 ## How to setup